-Principal Occupation and Principal Position and Date First Became Name Age Office with the company Officer William F. Whitman, Jr. 64 Chairman of the Board of the company and Middleby Marshall 1983 Selim A. Bassoul 47 President and Chief Executive Officer of the company and Middleby Marshall 2000 Timothy J. FitzGerald 34 Vice President, Chief Financial Officer of the company and Middleby Marshall 2000 David B. Baker 46 Vice President, Chief Administrative Officer and Secretary of the company and Middleby Marshall 2000
+Name Age Principal Occupation and Principal Position and Office with the company Date First Became Officer William F. Whitman, Jr. 64 Chairman of the Board of the company and Middleby Marshall 1983 Selim A. Bassoul 47 President and Chief Executive Officer of the company and Middleby Marshall 2000 Timothy J. FitzGerald 34 Vice President, Chief Financial Officer of the company and Middleby Marshall 2000 David B. Baker 46 Vice President, Chief Administrative Officer and 2000